iarai/weather4cast-2022/README.md

 ```
 to fetch and patch a basic 3D U-Net baseline model.

 You will need to download the competition data separately.
-The sample code assumes that the downloaded data are organized in the following folder structure:
+The sample code assumes that the downloaded data are organized in the following folder structure (shown here for Stage-1 data, conversely for Stage-2):

 ```
 +-- data